 Self-Guided available any dates, except for those listed above.
 New dates are also welcomed for guided or private departures.

-Includes 9 days, 8 nights, 7 breakfasts, 6 lunches, 6 dinners, van and guide support, entrance fees to Gros Morne National Park, L’Anse aux Meadows and Port aux Choix National Historic Sites, Quirpon boat tour, luggage handling, maps, route instructions, 15% sales tax.
+Includes 9 days, 8 nights, 7 breakfasts, 6 lunches, 6 dinners, van and guide support, entrance fees to Gros Morne National Park, L’Anse aux Meadows and Port aux Choix National Historic Sites, Quirpon boat tour, hybrid bicycle rental, luggage handling, maps, route instructions, 15% sales tax.

 Small groups or private tours, fully supported with drivers/guides and vehicles, all lodging and most meals included.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.

-Includes 9 days, 8 nights, 7 breakfasts, inn to inn luggage transfers, all ground transportation as outlined including an afternoon pick up on day 5, emergency on call support, Quirpon boat tour, maps, route instructions, 15% sales tax.
+Includes 9 days, 8 nights, 7 breakfasts, inn to inn luggage transfers, all ground transportation as outlined including an afternoon pick up on day 5, emergency on call support, Quirpon boat tour, hybrid bicycle rental, maps, route instructions, 15% sales tax.

 Semi-supported, independent tours including welcome briefing, lodging, luggage transfers and necessary vehicle transfers.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.